 Sleep is an integral part of our health.
 It’s that nightly spell where we recharge so we can take on the next day.
 Sleep is also important to give our bodies a restart.
 It helps store memories, events and even reduces stress.
 Clearly, sleep is important and we should all ensure we’re getting enough of good quality sleep.

 But unfortunately there are many sleep disorders which can inhibit our ability to get the proper sleep we require.
-From insomnia to sleep apnea, sleep disorders can wreck havoc on our health.
+From insomnia to sleep apnea, sleep disorders can wreak havoc on our health.

 One sleep disorder is called rapid eye movement (REM) behavior disorder.
 To understand this disorder it’s important to understand the role of REM while we sleep.